Hemorrhoids High Fiber Diet

 6. Red meat: Avoid it because it takes longer to break down and can trigger constipation.

-7. Salty foods: Can trigger bloating and make your hemorrhoids more susceptible.
+7. Salty foods: They can trigger bloating and make your hemorrhoids more susceptible.

-8. Spicy foods: While spicy foods don’t necessarily have small amounts of fiber, these foods can aggravate discomfort and pain linked to hemorrhoids.
+8. Spicy foods: While spicy foods don’t necessarily have small amounts of fiber, they can aggravate the discomfort and pain linked to hemorrhoids.

-9. White flour: White flout has its bran and germ eliminated, making it have less fiber.
+9. White flour: White flout has eliminated bran and germ, making it less fiber.
 Products made from white flour include bagels, bread, cakes, croissants, and pasta.

 Other Ways to Prevent Hemorrhoids